GINGER-HSPH/AAU-Training-2019/README.md

 -	Be able to produce summary statistics and simple figures

 ###### Instructions:
 -	**Each topic links to an instructional video on YouTube.
-Watch each video** (they are short at ~5 mins each) and follow along.
+Click on each topic header and watch each video** (they are short at ~5 mins each) and follow along.
 You can enable closed captions at the bottom of the video, if you would like.
 -	**Complete** the corresponding exercise.
 Be sure to save and annotate your R program!
 - **Download** the Rosmap dataset and corresponding files.
 This is the dataset that we will be using throughout the primer.
 -	**Follow the topics in order**, as they build on each other.